Home E English

 Word Study

-These memorable multisensory sessions go beyond teaching students to read and spell words through phonics and spelling rules alone.
-There is an additional emphasis on many other aspects of words, particularly word meanings (semantics), word structure (morphology), grammatical use of words and word origins (etymology).
-Students are constantly encouraged to make connections between words and to use their existing knowledge, in combination with higher level thinking skills, to deduce the meanings of unfamiliar words when reading and to make informed choices when spelling.
+These memorable multisensory sessions go beyond teaching students to read and spell words simply through phonics and rules.
+We reflect on word meanings (semantics), word structure (morphology) and word origins (etymology).
+Students are encouraged to make connections between words and to use their existing knowledge, in combination with higher level thinking skills, to deduce the meanings of unfamiliar words when reading and to make informed choices when spelling.

 Writing

-Writing can be a very challenging subject for dyslexic and dyspraxic children, with so many skills needed: the generating and sequencing of ideas, writing legibly at length, using interesting language, applying correct punctuation and recalling the correct spelling of words.
+Writing can be challenging for dyslexic and dyspraxic children; generating and sequencing ideas, writing legibly at length, using interesting language, applying correct punctuation and recalling the correct spelling of words.
 Writing lessons at Fairley House are taught through a transdisciplinary approach, by specialist teachers working with Speech and Language Therapists or Occupational Therapists.

 Planning and organisation are hugely important, and students are provided with strategies, visuals and tools to organise their ideas before they write.